Having the facts about sugar and unrefined sugar can lead to healthier eating choices. Get started with these tips and our unrefined sugar recipes!

 Choose the meals below as a healthy swap for the refined sugar found in most deli meals.

-You can find refined sugar hidden in packaged condiments, dips, salad dressings, and deli meats.
-Even foods that label themselves as healthy may have refined sugar, such as gluten-free breads, chips, crackers, and even nut butter!
+Refined sugars hide in packaged condiments, dips, salad dressings, and deli meats.
+Even foods that label themselves as healthy may have refined sugar, such as gluten-free breads, chips, crackers, nut butter!

 - Salad – A healthy salad for lunch doesn’t have to be boring, either.
-Make yourself a delicious Greek Cauliflower Salad Bowl for lunch.
-Dairy free option, skip the goat cheese!
+Make yourself a delicious Vegan Quinoa Salad for lunch.

 Enjoy these EASY refined sugar-free homemade dinners instead!